 What happens during an MRCP?

 An MRCP is carried out in an MRI scanner.
-The MRI scanner is like a tunnel about 1.5 meters long surrounded by a large circular magnet.
+The MRI scanner is like a tunnel about 1.5 metres long surrounded by a large circular magnet.
 You lie on a couch which then slides into the scanner.
 A 'receiving device', like an aerial, is placed behind, or around, the part of the body being examined.
 This detects the tiny radio signals emitted from your body.
-When each 'picture' is being taken you need to keep still for a few minutes otherwise the scan picture may be blurred.
+When each 'picture' is being taken you need to keep still for a few minutes, otherwise the scan picture may be blurred.

 The scan itself is painless.
 The whole procedure can take 15-40 minutes.
 It may be a little uncomfortable lying still on the couch for this time.
 In some cases an injection of a special contrast dye is given into the bloodstream via a vein on the arm.

 The radiographer sits in the control room next to the scanner and observes through the window.
-However, you can talk to them, usually via an intercom, and you will be observed at all times on a monitor.
+However, you can talk to them, usually via an intercom and you will be observed at all times on a monitor.